naimabe/melanoma-project/README.md

 We have two csv and one folder with all the images.
 There are 9 categories of skin lesion.
-We want to create a model that predict which category a skin lesion is thank to a photo of the skin lesion and with some other informations (sex, age...)
+We want to create a model that predict which category a skin lesion is thank to a photo of the skin lesion and with some other informations (sex, age...).

+Description of each category :

 ## Project setup
 ## Environment